browserengineering/book/book/accessibility.md

         self.tab.set_needs_render()
 ```

 Now we can implement the `alert` role.
-To do so, we'll search the
+Search the
 accessibility tree for elements with that role:

 ``` {.python}